-Implementation of UNSCR 1325 "Women.
-Peace and Security" in the Swedish Armed Forces
+Implementation of UNSCR 1325 "Women, Peace and Security" in the Swedish Armed Forces

-1.1 BACKGROUND
+1. Background

 In 2004 the Swedish Armed Forces started working with UNSCR 13251.
-At that time it was mainly related to international operations.
+At that time, it was mainly related to international operations.
 The work was initially based on an extensive cooperation between the Swedish Armed Forces together with other parts of the governmental security sector as well as actors from civil society, constituting a Comprehensive Approach.
 Since 2006 Sweden has had a National Action Plan on women, peace and security that provides guidelines, sets out goals and task different governmental agencies dealing with crisis management and conflict resolution.
-As its predecessors, the new National Action Plan for the implementation of the UN Security Council Resolutions on Women, Peace and Security 2016-2020 identifies Swedish Armed forces as a key actor.
+As its predecessors, the current National Action Plan for the implementation of the UN Security Council Resolutions on Women, Peace and Security 2016-2020 identifies Swedish Armed forces as a key actor.
 The NAP has four thematic areas: inclusive peace processing and peacebuilding; conflict prevention; strengthening protection of women and girls; and leadership and expertise.
-These areas match the basic principles of 1325, but also add and emphasize the importance of reinforcing the gender perspective and expertise in the work for peace and security.
+These areas match the basic principles of 1325.
+The plan is being revised during 2021-2022 and the current is still applicable.